avnet-iotconnect/iotc-python-sdk/README.md

 - **Automatic Stream Management**: Start/stop video streaming via cloud commands
 - **X.509 Certificate Authentication**: Secure device authentication and credential management

-This IoTConnect Python SDK works with IoTConnect Message version 2.1.
+This /IOTCONNECT™ Python SDK works with /IOTCONNECT™ Message version 2.1.
 You can find more details on the message version [here](https://docs.iotconnect.io/iotconnect/sdk/message-protocol/device-message-2-1/).
 Below is a step-by-step guide to help you install the SDK and run the sample.

 ## Getting Started